Superintendent’s Compendium

 • §2.50(a) Conduct a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar events

-• §2.51(a)* Demonstrations, picketing, speechmaking, marching, holding vigils or religious services, and all other like forms of conduct that involve the communication or expression of views or grievances, engaged in by one or more persons.
+• §2.51(a) Demonstrations, picketing, speechmaking, marching, holding vigils or religious services, and all other like forms of conduct that involve the communication or expression of views or grievances, engaged in by 26 or more persons.
+Public Demonstrations of 25 or fewer persons within first amendment zones do not require a permit.
+Demonstrations must not block ingress or egress to buildings or roadways.

 • §2.52(c)* Sale or distribution of printed matter that is not solely commercial advertising* Groups of 25 or less meeting all the conditions listed in 36 CFR 2.51 and 2.52 are not required to have a permit for activities listed in §2.51(a) and §2.52(a).